adiwg/mdEditor-doc/introduction/tutorial.md

 Once the tutorial is behind you, the "Reference" section of this documentation is available to provide detailed information about many of mdEditor's features.

+{% hint style='danger' %}
+  Information presented in the Tutorial is generally NOT repeated in the Reference section of this documentation.
+Please take the time pick up mdEditor basics from the Tutorial before referring to the Reference section for specifics.
+{% endhint %}

 Take the [mdEditor Tutorial](../tutorial/welcome-to-tutorial.md) now!